ricky2905/TESI-SPERIMENTALE-ASCON-SU-FPGA/README.md

 ---
 🧠 PUF
-The PUF used in this work is emulated: it generates a deterministic response from the challenge it is used to validate control flow and key selection it is not a physical PUF implemented on the board
+The PUF used in this work is emulated: it generates a deterministic response from the challenge;
+it is used to validate control flow and key selection;
+it is not a physical PUF implemented on the board.
 This choice fits the experimental scope of the thesis and the goal of validating the architecture in Vivado.
 ---
 📈 Experimental Results on Vivado